minhtrietcancode/abc-challenge-2026-location-classification/README.md

 - Labels may only begin at 2:21 PM (14:21)
 - Only use BLE data files whose timestamps overlap with the labeled time ranges

-This has been addressed in the data cleaning process by filtering the BLE data to match the labeled time range (2023-04-10 13:00:00 to 2023-04-13 17:29:59).
+This has been addressed in the data cleaning process by:
+1. Filtering the BLE data to match the labeled time range (2023-04-10 13:00:00 to 2023-04-13 17:29:59)
+2. Performing timestamp-based matching to align BLE readings with room labels
+3. Dropping 34% of BLE readings that fall outside labeled time ranges (expected behavior given the data collection design)